Contact informationFarm Address:

 Skills Desired: Experience with livestock, poultry, and vegetable production, as well as basic mechanical and construction skills desired.
 Strong work ethic required.
 We seek individuals who are hard-working, motivated, and dedicated to sustainable farming.
 Productivity, alertness, speed, and problem-solving skills are important for the work required.

 Meals: Periodic Post Saturday market pizza.
 Shared meals possible among apprentices.
 Meat stipend!
 Farm produce!

 Stipend: Merit raises possible at any time; Higher starting rate possible with experience.

 Housing: Available as part of compensation package.

 Preferred method of Contact: Email.
-See our "Join the FCF Team!" webpage online and complete online intake form.
-Email a resume.
+See our "Join the FCF Team!" webpage online, complete online intake form, and please email us a resume.
 Thanks!.